-How do we make decisions and how do we feel about the outcomes?
+How do we feel about the outcomes?

-Feelings of happiness and sadness are central to conscious human experience, but we still know little about what happens in the brain when we have these feelings or how these feelings relate to our past and future decisions.
-I recently developed a computational and neural model of happiness that links rewards and expectations to subjective feelings and to dopamine:
+Feelings of happiness and sadness are central to conscious experience, but we still know little about what happens in the brain when we have these feelings or how these feelings relate to the decisions we make.

 Contact: robb.rutledge (at) ucl.ac.uk